benhenshaw/rhythm/doc/final.md

 ENDHDR
 ~~~

-For my project I am able to curate all of the files that will be read by my code, so I chose to only support the exact format that I would be using.
+While the Portable Arbitrary Map format supports several pixel formats, for my project I am able to curate all of the files that will be read by my code, so I chose to only support the exact format that I would be using -- RGBA, with one byte per channel.
 With this in mind, I could parse the entire header with this single call to `fscanf`, given that all parameters except width and height are constant:

 ~~~C
 fscanf(file,